bilal-fazlani/commanddotnet/docs/ReleaseNotes/CommandDotNet.md

 ## 7.0.4

+### Maintenance

+* move to centralized package management
+* update nuget packages, except for 3rd party integrations without major updates.
+* remove obsolete ref to Microsoft.CSharp.
+Thanks to `@mur-dock` for reporting this.
+* fix typos in getting started docs.
+Thanks to `@AldeRoberge` for reporting these.

 ### Bug fixes

 * [#494](https://github.com/bilal-fazlani/commanddotnet/issues/494) Version command fails when no build info is present.
 Thanks to `@diredev` for reporting this.